mrkjse/airflow2/README.md

 Here are some of the issues we may encounter:

-1. **The source file is corrupted, there are issues with metadata** - This can be mitigated by Airflow.
+1. **The source file is corrupted/there are issues with the data** - This can be mitigated by Airflow.
 Due to the DAG structure, jobs won't go to the next step unless the previous step is successful.
+It also allows you to show any errors encountered during job runs.
 2. **Jobs are taking too long to execute/stuck** - Airflow features a robust metadata interfaces to be able to diagnose any bottlenecks in the job.
 3. **Uploading data to cloud fails/network connectivity is spottty** - Allowing Airflow to be hosted in any PaaS like GCP Cloud Composes or in AWS Managed Workflows mitigates any infrastructure or network issues.